snelsondurrant/cougars.github.io/docs/assembly/mechanical_instr.md

 ## Interior Frame

-The first thing to assemble should be the interior frame that will be the structure for all of the electronics inside the enclosure.
+The first thing to assemble should be the interior frame.
+That will be the structure for all of the electronics inside the enclosure.

 You will need these four 3d printed pieces.
 [insert photo of parts]